Divorce in Texas raises the same issues no matter the sex or gender of the spouses.

 In a same-sex marriage between women, what if either spouse is pregnant or gave birth to a child during the marriage?

-It’s a good idea to talk with an LGBT family law lawyer if either spouse in a female same-sex marriage is pregnant or gave birth to a child during the marriage.
+It’s a good idea to talk with an LGBTQ+ family law lawyer if either spouse in a female same-sex marriage is pregnant or gave birth to a child during the marriage.
 Parentage of the child may need to be established by court order before you can finish the divorce.
+You can read Divorce When a Spouse is Pregnant, LGBTQ+ Parental Rights, and Same-Sex Parentage for more information and legal resources.

 What if my same-sex spouse or I have an adopted child, and only one of us legally adopted the child?

-If you or your same-sex spouse has an adopted child, and only one of you formally adopted the child, it’s a good idea to talk with an LGBT family law lawyer about parental rights and responsibilities.
-Even though Texas now authorizes same-sex couples to marry, adoption in Texas is still important to protect the parental rights of the nonbiological parent.
+If you or your same-sex spouse has an adopted child, and only one of you formally adopted the child, it’s a good idea to talk with an LGBTQ+ family law lawyer about parental rights and responsibilities.
+Even though Texas authorizes same-sex couples to marry, adoption in Texas is still important to protect the parental rights of the nonbiological parent.
+Read LGBTQ+ Parental Rights and Same-Sex Parentage for more information.

 Is there legal separation in Texas?